 LEARNING THROUGH EXPERIENCE

-INSTITUTIONAL CAPACITY BUILDING
+ORGANIZATIONAL CAPACITY BUILDING

 ACCESS offers nearly 40 training courses to strengthen leadership, management, and staff capacity of rural economic actors, including soft skills such as effective communication and time management.

 Effective training requires dialogue.
 ACCESS specializes in delivering knowledge transfer programs using a highly-participatory approach embodied in adult learning principles.
 Among its key pedagogical tools, ACCESS employs the experiential-based learning cycle (EBL) to shape capacity development around real work situations within the organization.